 What is dehydration?

-Dehydration occurs when an infant or child loses so much body fluid that they are not able to maintain ordinary function.
-Dehydration may be caused by not drinking enough water, vomiting, diarrhea, or fever.
+Dehydration occurs when an infant or child loses so much body fluid that they can't maintain ordinary function.
+Dehydration may happen because vomiting, diarrhea, fever, or not drinking enough water.
 If a child has a severe case of dehydration, he or she may not be able to replace body fluid by drinking or eating normally.
 In these cases hospitalization may be required.

 These are some signs of dehydration to watch for in children:

 - Dry tongue and dry lips

 - Fewer than six wet diapers per day for infants and no wet diapers for eight hours in toddlers

 - Sunken eyes

 - Dry and wrinkled skin